Time of the Season: Song information

-Several other songs from Odessey and Oracle were released as singles prior to "Time of the Season".
+Several other songs from the Zombies' album Odessey and Oracle were released as singles prior to "Time of the Season".
 Columbia Records supported the album and its singles at the urging of new A&R representative Al Kooper.
 One of the singles issued on Columbia's Date label was the noncommercial-sounding "Butcher's Tale", which Columbia thought might catch on as an antiwar statement, at the time a popular trend.
 "Time of the Season" was released only at Kooper's urging, initially coupled with its original UK B-side, "I'll Call You Mine", without success.
 After previous singles flopped, Date re-released "Time of the Season" backed with another UK flop single, "Friends of Mine", and it made its breakthrough in early 1969, over a year after the band split up.
 It reached number three on the Billboard Hot 100 in March, topped the Cashbox chart, and reached number one in Canada.
 It did not chart in the band's native Britain, despite being re-released twice, but it later found fame there with Rod Argent saying that it became "a classic in the UK, but it's never been a hit."
 In mid-1969, it peaked at number two on the South African hit parade.

 The song makes extensive use of call-and-response vocals (from singer Colin Blunstone) interwoven with fast-paced psychedelic keyboard improvisation by Rod Argent.

 In 1998, Big Beat Records released a CD reissue of Odessey and Oracle containing both the original stereo and monoaural versions of "Time of the Season".
 It also featured a newly remixed alternate version containing instrumental backing underneath the vocals during the entire chorus.
 These instrumental backings had been mixed out on the original 1968 stereo and mono versions to create a cappella vocal sections.
 The outro is also different, with a different organ solo featuring only one organ, instead of the two interleaved organs in the original mix.

 Milwaukee's Third Coast Daily.com called the song "something of a counterculture anthem".

 In 2012, NME named the track the 35th-best song of the 1960s.
-In 2021, it was ranked at No. 349 on Rolling Stone's "Top 500 Greatest Songs of All Time".
+In 2021, it was ranked at No. 349 on Rolling Stones list of the "500 Greatest Songs of All Time".
+Ultimate Classic Rock critic Michael Gallucci rated it as the Zombies' 2nd greatest song, stating that it "is both timeless and of its time – which sorta explains why a song recorded during the Summer of Love became a hit in the way different musical climate of 1969."

-Use in pop culture
+Personnel

-"Time of the Season" is frequently used in pop culture to represent the era of its release.
-It is featured in numerous films, including 1969, Awakenings, A Walk on the Moon, and Riding the Bullet, all of which depict 1969, The Conjuring, which depicts 1971, Cruella, which depicts 1970s Britain, and in All the Money in the World, which depicts 1973.
-The Zombies and "Time of the Season", as well as "She's Not There", are intensively used in Thomas Vinterberg's Dear Wendy (2006).
-The song was also featured in the South Park season 2 episode "The Mexican Staring Frog of Southern Sri Lanka" during a flashback to the Vietnam War and again during another Vietnam flashback in season 14 episode, "201".
+Partial credits from Richard Buskin and Rod Argent.